xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 # XL-Deploy HA on Kubernetes Helm Chart
-This repository contains a Helm Chart for Xebialabs Deploy (XL Deploy) product.
+This repository contains a Helm Chart for Xebialabs Deploy product.
 The Helm Chart automates and simplifies deploying XL-Deploy clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your clusters up and running.

 ## Prerequisites Details
 * Kubernetes 1.18+

 ## Chart Details
 This chart will deploy following components:
-* PostgreSQL single instance / pod (**NOTE:** For production grade installations it is recommended to use an external PostgreSQL)
+* PostgreSQL single instance / pod (**NOTE:** For production grade installations it is recommended to use an external PostgreSQL).
+Alternatively users may want to  install postgres-ha on kubernetes.
+For more information, refer [Crunchy PostgreSQL Operator](https://github.com/CrunchyData/postgres-operator/tree/master/installers/helm)
 * RabbitMQ in highly available configuration
 * HAProxy ingress controller
 * XL-Deploy Multiple Master and Worker